 Jenna graduated from Notre Dame University in 2010.
 She completed an extensive Pilates Instructor Training Program (500hours).
 She has also completed a Level One Mat Pilates course under the Pilates Institute of Australasia.
 Jenna previously worked as a sports trainer and Physiotherapist for the Palmyra Rugby Club and also did regular massage for the Perth Wildcats basketball team from 2009-12.

 Dean joins the team after completing his studies in both exercise rehabilitation and physiotherapy.
 He has worked in several different areas ranging from sporting injuries to workplace injuries and post-surgical rehabilitation.
 After working with multiple local sporting clubs, Dean has developed a special interest in knee and ankle injuries and sports specific rehabilitation.
+Dean is another clinician who makes use of Dry Needling to assist in the treatment of his patients.

 Dean plays both cricket and football and enjoys watching just about any other sport.
 If he isn’t in the clinic there’s a fair chance he’s out playing sport or fishing.